HaloWarsModding/HaloWarsModding.github.io/_guides/getting_started.md

 While we're here, lets find the line `<StartingSquad FlyIn="false" Offset="60,0,-20">unsc_veh_warthog_01</StartingSquad>` This line's value can be set to any squad name from `squads.xml`, but for now, try just changing it to "unsc_inf_marine_01".
 This will set the starting unit to the marine squad.

-No try starting your game!
+Now try starting your game!

 <img width="auto" height="400" style="border:1px solid #808080" src="https://github.com/HaloWarsModding/HaloWarsModding.github.io/blob/master/assets/images/firstmod_success.png?raw=true">